OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 	      return cursor;
 	}
 ```

+The query statement would return all credentials when accessing `content://com.owaspomtg.vulnapp.provider.CredentialProvider/CREDENTIALS`.

 * Vulnerable Broadcast
 Search in the source code for strings like `sendBroadcast`, `sendOrderedBroadcast`, `sendStickyBroadcast` and verify that the application doesn't send any sensitive data.